 - Project risk management

 - Risk monitoring and control

-For these purposes, we created PPM Insights – a special module of PPM Express which makes it possible to perform the proactive analysis of the situation on the projects, track issues and inconsistencies whether it is late milestones, budget overruns, or resource overloads.
-Depending on your license, you can either have a single dashboard where you can see all the issues on one screen and have an everyday plan of action for the projects you oversee, or, you can utilize machine learning technologies and perform even deeper analysis of project delivery and benefit from automated intelligent status calculation.
+For these purposes, we created PPM Insights – a special module of PPM Express which makes it possible to perform the proactive analysis of the situation on the projects, and track issues and inconsistencies whether it is late milestones, budget overruns, or resource overloads.
+Depending on your license, you can either have a single dashboard where you can see all the issues on one screen and have an everyday plan of action for the projects you oversee or, you can utilize machine learning technologies and perform an even deeper analysis of project delivery and benefit from the automated intelligent status calculation.

 PMO as a Risk Management Resource

 Absolutely all project and company management standards speak of the need for risk management.
 Various models, tools, and terms are available.
 Every PMO understands that this is important.
-But not everyone really means it and are ready to actually implement risk management practices in the organization.
+But not everyone really means it and is ready to actually implement risk management practices in the organization.
 PMO, Project Managers, and Project Teams complain about the high time spent working with risks.
 Like any innovation, the implementation of work rules should be accompanied by a justification for why this is necessary.
 For this, in addition to persuasion skills, knowledge of theory and practical examples is needed – both negative and positive.

 Risks, Sources of Risks, Risk Categories

 An analysis of the causes of inefficiency or lack of risk management in projects shows that people do not correctly identify risks and formulate a response action plan.